jomiduto/jomiduto/README.md

 - 🤔 I’m looking for help with productivity and distractions
 - 💬 Ask me about web development, programming logic, PHP, Javascript...
 - 📫 How to reach me: jomiguel097@gmail.com
 - ⚡ Fun fact: gamer, reader, soccer player in FIFA, I like to play chess.
-I am in constant Elearning.
+I’m in constant Elearning.

 ## Languages and Tools